-Contrary to popular belief, companies don’t want to bombard consumers with loud, obnoxious ads (save for, perhaps, the remarkably noisy front page of the Baltimore Sun’s website leading up to Labor Day.)
+Contrary to popular belief, companies don’t want to bombard consumers with loud, obnoxious ads.
 Such abrasive advertisements tend to push consumers away.
 That’s why, in most instances, companies strive to create online ad content that aligns with a consumer’s personal interests, with the goal of inspiring “clicks” and ad engagement.

 Many companies create this type of engaging advertising content through the use of online behavioral advertising (OBA).
 OBA is advertising that’s targeted to consumers based on their perceived interests as reflected by their Internet browsing activity, either on the site on where the ads appear (first-party OBA) or on unaffiliated sites (third-party OBA).

 OBA has been the focus of considerable attention in the public policy arena.
 The ad industry’s Digital Advertising Alliance has developed a program for disclosing third-party OBA-generated ads and giving consumers the opportunity to opt out of them.
 The FTC has generally approved first-party OBA, but has urged careful regulation or industry self-regulation of third-party OBA.
 Congress and the White House have each looked carefully at OBA in connection with proposed consumer data privacy laws and regulations.